voidquark/ghost_backup/README.md

 - `ansible-galaxy collection install community.general`

 Role is using `json_query` [filter](https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html#selecting-json-data-json-queries).
 For that reason is required to install python `jmespath` on your ansible host ( ansible controller ).

+It is also required to have the following binary available on your target system.
+- `mysql` (command line binary) OR `mysqldump` (command line binary)

 ## Role Variables